orassayag/crawler/INSTRUCTIONS.md

 IS_LINKS_STEP:
 If true, the step of fetching links within a search engine search by query string will be take place.
-This step not include other logic, such as crawling email addresses or sending email address attached with the CV file.
+This step not include other logic.
 If it false, it will not do any logic, and en error will be throwen.

 IS_CRAWL_STEP:
 If true, and the links step is also true, a full crawl operation will take place, include fetch links from search engine search, and for each link fetched - Preform a crawling action to fetch all the email addresses from each link.
 If this step is mark as false, no crawling email addresses will take place.

-IS_SEND_STEP:
-This flag currently does nothing, but in the future plans, this flag will determine if the step of sending email addresses with CV file attached to the fetched email addresses will be sent.

 MAXIMUM_SEARCH_PROCESSES_COUNT:
 This parameter determine the number of process to run in the entire application lifetime.
 If the process